arduino/docs-content/content/arduino-cloud/07.api/01.api-overview/api-overview.md

 ### MicroPython

-The [Arduino IoT Cloud Python Client](https://github.com/arduino/arduino-iot-cloud-py) can be installed on a board running MicroPython, and is designed to be easy to use.
+The [Arduino Cloud Python Client](https://github.com/arduino/arduino-iot-cloud-py) can be installed on a board running MicroPython, and is designed to be easy to use.
 With just a few lines of code you can connect to the cloud, using credentials obtained during the manual device configuration.

 Below is a minimal example: